 Mr McKinley expressed concern as the box was very heavy and large.
 He explained to his manager that there was a trolley that was usually used to transport items of this size from the shop floor.
 The manager advised that the trolley was currently being used to unload items from a delivery van and that it was important for the stock to be moved to the floor right away.

 Against his better judgement, Mr McKinlay went to the stockroom to move the heavy box.
 He hand never had any manual handling training.
 As he lifted the box, he felt a sharp pain in his lower back.
-The muscles in his legs felt weak, and he found that it was difficult and painful to bend his back.
+There was the feeling of muscle weakness in his legs plus general leg pain, and he found that it was difficult and painful to bend his back.